C-15 Canal Tree and Vegetation Removal Project

 In addition to tree removal on the south side of the canal, the District will be clearing all improvements (i.e., fences, structures, lighting) lying on its property from the rear property lines of homes in Boca Raton to the top of the canal bank.
 This clearing will restore drivable access for operational and maintenance activities along this side of the canal.
 The project will not affect any existing lawfully authorized docks lying within the canal.
 The application for a Right of Way Occupancy Permit for existing docks without permits or proposed new docks can be found at www.sfwmd.gov/rowpermits.

 Tree Removal Areas and Schedule

 All impacted residents will be notified 30 days prior to the start date and again two weeks prior to the commencement of work in a specific area.
 Each phase will take approximately six to eight weeks to complete.

 District staff will continue to update residents impacted by the project until all work is complete.
 This web page will also be updated regularly with canal closures, property access details and project status updates.

 (NOTES ON LEGAL SURVEYS: In the legal surveys below, the white line represents District right of way/property.
 The dotted or dashed line is an additional 12-foot utility easement.

 The surveys identify all trees within the survey area.
 Trees on private property will not be removed.)

-- PHASE 1: This phase will run from South Dixie Highway west to Brant Drive (red section in map).
-Work is planned to begin in May 2018.
+- PHASE 1: This phase encompasses from South Dixie Highway to Brant Drive (red section in map).
+Work began in May 2018.